nextflow-io/training/docs/hello_nextflow/09_hello_nf-core.md

         --output ${prefix}.tsv
 ```

 And at last, we need to adapt the version retrieval.
-This tool does not have a version command, so we will add the release number manualy:
+This tool does not have a version command, so we will add the release number manually:

 ```groovy title="modules/local/fastqe.nf" linenums="52"
     def VERSION = '0.3.3'